 Testing for Adrenal Fatigue can take several forms.
 First we have the standard hormone tests, which include testing for cortisol and various thyroid hormones.
 These are the tests that your medical doctor will likely give you.
 Then we have the tests more frequently used by integrative doctors or naturopaths – these tend to look at the ratios of various hormones and neurotransmitters, in order to get a better idea of how a patient is feeling.
 And lastly we have a set of more subjective physical tests, which were mostly developed in the early days of Adrenal Fatigue diagnosis.

 To diagnose Adrenal Fatigue correctly requires using a combination of lab testing and feedback from the patient (questionnaires can also play a useful role).
 On this page I will give a brief summary of the major tests that can be used in an Adrenal Fatigue diagnosis.
+Dr Wood and I discuss these tests in more detail in The Adrenal Fatigue Solution, along with some revealing tests used by integrative doctors.

 The major lab test used to diagnose Adrenal Fatigue is, as you might have guessed, the cortisol test.
 But there is more than one type of cortisol testing, and the correct interpretation of results is also important.